The Thief, The Spinner and The Fabulist

 Accompanying this exhibition are 2 story-telling nights where creatives from the community share their stories of how these objects came into their lives.

-Image above: Keryn Nightingale interpreted a Baba Yaga story inspired by her Russian Nesting Dolls
+Image left: Keryn Nightingale, artist, poet extraordinaire interpreted a Baba Yaga story inspired by her Russian Nesting Dolls, April 10th

-Monica Callan George Woodard Larry Guild Sit the gallery sign up
+Monica Callan George Woodard Larry Guild Ferene Paris